 Greater Performance Choices

 There are wide discrepancies in memory card transmission speeds depending on the SD memory card manufacturer and brand.
 Varying speeds make it difficult to determine which card will provide reliable recording of streaming content.
 Recording video require a constant minimum write speed to ensure a smooth playback.
-The SD Association defines Speed Class standards indicated by speed symbols to help consumers decide what card will provide the required minimum performance for reliability.
-There are two kinds of speed indications regarding SD bus generation:
+The SD Association defines various Speed Class standards indicated by speed symbols to help consumers decide what card will provide the required minimum performance for reliability.
+There are three kinds of speed indications :

-Speed Class designates minimum writing performance to record video.
+* Seed Class is designed for High Speed Bus IF devices.
 The Speed Classes defined by the SD Association are Class 2, 4, 6 and 10.

 The host device Speed Class requirements are minimum requirements for optimum performance.
 If your host device requires a Speed Class 4 SD memory card, you can use Speed Class 4, 6 or 10 SD memory cards.
-If your host device requires a Speed Class 6 SD memory card, you can use Speed Class 6 or 10 SD memory cards.
+If your host device requires a UHS Speed Class 1 SD memory card, you can use UHS Speed Class 1 or 3 SD memory cards.
 Video Speed Class is also the same.

 Fragmentation and Speed